 Multiple DPC practices are located in Florida, and draft DPC legislation (PCB HIS 15-02) which can be tracked under the Health Innovation Subcommittee page passed out of its House subcommittee (check out the recorded discussions of the legislation), but ultimately failed to receive passage out of the full house due to unfortunate timing.
 The same DPC bill was one of the few to be revived in the June 2015 special session, and is was passed out of the House as HB 25A but was never voted on in the Senate.
 Fortunately renewed efforts are already underway in 2017 with the introduction of SB 240 and HB 161.
 Make sure to review Title 37 Insurance Chapter 624 when drafting your DPC contracts.
 If you would like to dispense medications you should register as a "dispensing practitioner" with the Florida Board of Medicine.
+If you are looking for a Non-compete resource this Nova Law Review article from 2010 by John Sanchez entitled A Survey of Physician Non-Compete Agreements in Employment Under Florida Law is a great start along with FLA.
+STAT. § 542.335(1)(d)(1).

 “Insurance” is a contract whereby one undertakes to indemnify another or pay or allow a specified amount or a determinable benefit upon determinable contingencies.